schmelczer/great-ai/docs/how-to-guides/create-service.md

 ## With decorators

 GreatAI can decorate already decorated functions.
 The only restriction is that [@GreatAI.create][great_ai.GreatAI.create] must come last.
-There are two built-in decorators that you can use to customise your function but you can you use any third-party decorator as well.
+There are two built-in decorators that you can use to customise your function, but you can use any third-party decorator as well.

 ### Using `@use_model`